 There are three major lakes – from West to East: Lake Maggiore (a part is in Switzerland), Lugano (a part is in Switzerland), Como and four smaller basins: Lake Orta, Monate, Ternate, Varese.

 Easily accessible from Milan and from Switzerland.
 The Italian and Swiss Lakes boast some of the prettiest scenery in Europe that one could never bore of.
-It is possible to cycle in this part of Italy at most times of the year.
+It is possible to cycle in this part of area at most times of the year.
 The best time to ride is between March and November.

 Situated on the southern most end of the Alps the area, among Lombardy (Italy), Piedmont (Italy) and Canton of Ticino (Italian speaking part of Switzerland), is probably best known for it’s wonderful lakes and mild Mediterranean climate.
 Gorgeous lakeside towns with more than a hint of glamour line the shores of Lake Maggiore, Lugano and Como so the area has gained something of a reputation as a rich person’s playground, quite possibly also thanks to its close proximity to fashion capital Milan.

 There are a few loops you can do, allowing you to go back to hotel in the afternoon for the post ride lunch.
 This is a flexible area offering you the opportunity to ride through back roads, to extend or shorten the rides depending on your fitness level.

 The best cycling routes for roadies

 We have local guides on hand who know the area intimately, so much of the ride is on roads through quiet woodland.
 90% of the traffic is on the main roads, once you turn off you can go hours without encountering another vehicle.
 At times you can ride through tiny and secluded villages, some with cobblestones paths, others with roads wide enough for one car only.